Wondering how to choose an engagement ring? Get to know any ring like the back of your hand with our Virtual Engagement Ring Try-On.

 Traditional diamonds are the most expensive choice.
 The process of discovering, mining, and shipping earth-created diamonds is resource-intensive; the high cost of bringing them to market has helped diamonds achieve their luxe reputation.

 This is quite affordable compared to diamond, but it’s the more expensive of the diamond simulants.
-Moissanite costs about half of what a traditional diamond under 1 carat costs.
-As a traditional diamond increases in carat weight, comparable moissanites become relatively more affordable.
+Moissanite costs about half of what a traditional diamond under 1-carat costs.
+As a traditional diamond increase in carat weight, comparable moissanites become relatively more affordable.

 Cubic zirconia is the most budget-friendly choice.
 It costs next to nothing compared to a traditional diamond.
-While a colorless, eye-clean 1 carat diamond could cost thousands of dollars, a comparable cubic zirconia will cost only a few dozen dollars.
+While a colorless, eye-clean 1-carat diamond could cost thousands of dollars, comparable cubic zirconia will cost only a few dozen dollars.